zengxiaofei/HapHiC/README.md

 ```

 > [!NOTE]
-> Please note that the Bioconda version of HapHiC is **NOT officially maintained and has known issues** that cause the pipeline to abort.
+> Please note that **the Bioconda version of HapHiC is NOT officially maintained and has known issues that can cause the pipeline to abort**.
 To ensure a successful installation, please set up the HapHiC Conda environment strictly in accordance with the approach above.

 ## <span id="quick_start">Quick start</span>